 One of the most popular questions I get asked is "How in the world did you get into plasma cutting?"
 So here's the story...

-While most people use their downtime to relax, my husband would always be tinkering around in his garage by day and watch YouTube videos on build things by night.
-From scratch, he built this thing called a "plasma table" to cut machine parts out on.
+While most people use their downtime to relax, my husband would always be tinkering around in his garage by day and watch YouTube videos on how to build things at night.
+From scratch, he constructed this thing called a "plasma table" to cut out machine parts.
 It looked cool and was pretty impressive that he was able to do something like that, but that's all it was to me.
 Nothing more.

 He would say to me, "You know, Leah, you can cut other things out on this table and sell the things you make", but I didn't get it.
 I couldn't visualize what he was talking about....
 Until I ordered an ornament for Christmas as a gift for my in laws.